bahrus/trans-render/README.md

 <img src="https://badgen.net/bundlephobia/minzip/trans-render">

-trans-render (abbreviation: tr) provides a methodical way of instantiating a template.
+*trans-render* provides a methodical way of instantiating a template.
 It draws inspiration from the (least) popular features of XSLT.
 Like XSLT, tr performs transforms on elements by matching tests on elements.
 Whereas XSLT uses XPath for its tests, tr uses css path tests via the element.matches() and element.querySelectorAll() methods.
 Unlike XSLT, though, the transform is defined with JavaScript, adhering to JSON-like declarative constraints as much as possible.

+It's designed to provide an alternative to the proposed [Template Instantiation proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), with the idea being that it could continue to supplement what that proposal provides if/when it lands in browsers.

 XSLT can take pure XML with no formatting instructions as its input.
 Generally speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.